-Phyllis W. Jordan of The Hatcher Group provides communications support for Attendance Works, which includes updating the website, creating toolkits, reaching out to the media and assisting with policy briefs and op-eds.
-Phyllis joined the Bethesda, Md.-based public affairs firm after nearly a decade at The Washington Post, where she edited education news and state politics.
+Phyllis W. Jordan provides communications support for Attendance Works, which includes updating the website, creating toolkits, reaching out to the media and assisting with policy briefs and op-eds.
+Phyllis spent five years as a vice president at The Hatcher Group communications firm and nearly a decade at The Washington Post, where she edited education news and state politics.
 She previously worked for the Los Angeles Times, The Virginian-Pilot and The Fairfax Journal.
 She lives with her husband and two children in Washington, D.C.
-The Hatcher Group works exclusively with nonprofits and foundations, connecting them with policymakers and the media to advance social change.

 Cecelia Leong coordinates Attendance Works’ technical assistance resources.
 In addition to facilitating peer-to-peer sharing between researchers, practitioners and consultants through the Peer Learning Network, Cecelia works closely with the Attendance Works team to identify emerging technical assistance needs in reducing chronic absence and innovative tools to address those needs.